-- 1. Children with mild/moderate disabilities/delays must be coded with a code 30 and funded children who are gifted and talented must be coded with a code 80. - Funded children who were enrolled in an ECS program with an ECS operator on the September count date but were assessed and identified as having severe, mild or moderate disabilities/delays or as gifted and talented after the September count date, the ECS operator must modify the enrolment in PASI.
-The data must be submitted by February 1 to receive funding. - 3.
-For ECS programs commencing after the September count date, the count will be taken as of the last operating day in the month in which the ECS program begins.
+- 1. Children with mild/moderate disabilities/delays must be coded with a code 30 and funded children who are gifted and talented must be coded with a code 80. - 2.
+Funded children who were enrolled in an ECS program with an ECS operator on the September count date but were assessed and identified as having severe, mild or moderate disabilities/delays or as gifted and talented after the September count date, the ECS operator must modify the enrolment in PASI.
+The data must be submitted by February 1 to receive funding. - For ECS programs commencing after the September count date, the count will be taken as of the last operating day in the month in which the ECS program begins.
 The information must be submitted through PASI within three days of that date. - 4.
 ECS programs commencing after the September count date must also submit a letter to the Director of the School Finance Branch indicating that they are a late starting program, the start date of the program, and a list of all ECS children enrolled with their Alberta Student Numbers (ASN's).
 This information must be submitted to the School Finance Branch by October 31. - 5.
 Hutterite children are eligible for pro-rated ECS funding based on an application by the school jurisdiction to the Field Services Director. - 6.
-Private ECS operators must provide Audited Financial Statements for the previous year ending August 31, to the Financial Reporting and Accountability Branch by November 30 each year.
-Failure to do so will result in delayed payment.
+Private ECS operators must keep in force a blanket fidelity bond with respect to all employees and board members in an amount acceptable to the Minister.
+That amount shall be \$50,000 or the amount of the accumulated surplus plus 40 per cent of Alberta Education funding for the program year, whichever is less.
+Agents may refer to this as a commercial blanket bond. - 7.
+New Private ECS operators are required to provide a Certificate of Incorporation for a society incorporated under the Societies Act, or a non-profit company registered under Part 9 of the Companies Act, or a non-profit corporation incorporated under an act of the Legislature.